sp4rkd/sp4rkd.github.io/_posts/2024-08-10-crewctf-2024-forensics.md

 ![Patterns in leftovers](/assets/img/crewctf/2024/leftover_dissection.png)

-Making different data formatting options greatly helps during processing.
+Making different data variations greatly helps during processing.
 Focus on essential sections, different formats, segment sizes, delimiters, and decoders to feed all you need.
 Tshark is your friend.

 ### Burnout

 Now, about that hellhole.
-I would like to thank the main crutch of this violent night: the one and only CyberChef for always being there when I'm too burnt to handle.
+I would like to thank the main crutch of this violent night: the one and only [CyberChef](https://gchq.github.io/CyberChef/)  for always being there when I'm too burnt to handle.
 Trying to make sense of the data is an unhealthy obsession.
 The math jungle and its offsets can be approached in multiple ways, and even though the aforementioned tools were amazing, they didn't get me much further (at least they got me this random PSK squeeze).

 ![PSK squeeze](/assets/img/crewctf/2024/psk_clock.png){: .mx-auto.d-block :}